Child Abuse in Wake County

 It is not just children who are susceptible to errors in interviews with law enforcement.
 Alleged offenders who are convinced that they are innocent and have nothing to hide sometimes make statements, give police permission to perform unwarranted searches, and agree to polygraph tests.

-Find the Best Child Abuse Lawyer in Raleigh
+Find the Best Child Abuse Lawyer

 Are you being investigated for or have you been charged with child neglect or abuse in North Carolina?
 Coolidge Law Firm understands the serious nature of these types of crimes, and our firm will fight to help you achieve the most favorable outcome to your case.
 Do NOT talk with the authorities without appropriate legal counsel.